RUBY (RUBY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RUBY Historical Price

-According to the latest data gathered on RUBY live price page, the current price of RUBY is 0.00001577USD.
-The circulating supply of RUBY(RUBY) is 998.76M RUBY , giving it a market capitalization of $15.75K.
+According to the latest data gathered on RUBY live price page, the current price of RUBY is 0USD.
+The circulating supply of RUBY(RUBY) is 998.75M RUBY , giving it a market capitalization of $16.71K.

 The RUBY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RUBY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.